-When you really stop and think about the holiday stories we tell our kids, and the traditions we partake in when the season rolls around, you realize they’re downright bizarre.
+When you really stop and think about the stories we tell our kids, and the holiday traditions we partake in when the season rolls around, you realize they’re downright bizarre.
 But they’re also super fun, and it’s all part of what makes this time of year so cheerful.

 In the United States, we’ve cherished the tradition of Santa Claus and his global delivery route (which makes Amazon’s service seem glacial) for centuries.
 We also participate in some more modern customs, like Elf on the Shelf — an omnipresent doll serving as Santa’s eyes and ears in homes — to make sure kids are well-behaved in the weeks leading up to Christmas.

 But we’re not the only ones with weird holiday traditions.
 Here are 11 ways people in other countries celebrate the season.

 Turns out, Santa’s worse half is a hairy, devil-like creature called Krampus.
 Legend has it that while Santa brings toys to “nice” children, Krampus’ job is to punish kids on the “naughty” list.
 Mostly he just frightens the children with his beastly looks, but it’s said that he throws particularly bad children into his sack, or chains them up in his basket and carts them off to Hell.
 People in Austria and neighboring countries often dress up as Krampus in early December and wander the streets to scare children.